Photius (Metropolitan of Kiev and all Rus'): Career

-On 1 September 1408, Patriarch Matthew I of Constantinople consecrated him in Constantinople as Metropolitan of Kyiv and all Rus'.
-He was given the right to rule the whole metropolis excluding the Metropolis of Halych.
-By that time, only two of the five dioceses remained in Halych.
-On 1 September 1409, Photius arrived in Kyiv, and by Easter (April 22, 1410) - in Moscow.
+On 1 September 1408, Patriarch Matthew I of Constantinople consecrated him in Constantinople as Metropolitan of Kiev and All Rus'.
+He was given the right to rule the whole metropolis excluding the metropolis of Galicia.
+By that time, only two of the five dioceses remained in Galicia.
+On 1 September 1409, Photius arrived in Kiev, and by Easter (April 22, 1410) – in Moscow.

-North-eastern Rus', including the Metropolitan region, was devastated by the invasion of Khan Edigu in 1408, resulting in famine and pestilence.
+Northeastern Rus', including the metropolitan region, was devastated by the invasion of Khan Edigu in 1408, resulting in famine and pestilence.
 Photius found his metropolitan residence ravaged and that the ecclesiastic treasury was empty.
 Everything seemed to be in chaos and he didn't know a single word of Russian.
-Photius made efforts to restore the church economy and the finances of the metropolis, turning to the Grand Duke of Moscow — Vasily I — for help.
+Photius made efforts to restore the church economy and the finances of the metropolis, turning to the grand prince of Moscow, Vasily I, for help.
 The metropolitan was concerned about the state of church discipline and morality.
-Numerous letters were written to him (mostly dated 1410-1420s).
+Numerous letters were written to him (mostly dated 1410–1420s).